burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 ## Key Take Aways

-# Fixed price requires better risk management
+# Fixed Price Requires Better Risk Management

-Fixing the price and specific outcomes up front agitates the risk and makes a complex project more likely to come understress and to be challenged.
+Fixing the price and specific outcomes up front agitates the risk and makes a complex project more likely to come under stress and to be challenged.
 As a result extra risk mitigation is often required.
 This can included; increased margin for budget, controlled change management process, detailed up front analysis, thorough negotiation and specific agreements on deliverables.

 # Understand your customer